maliMirkec/personal-website/site/no-ads/index.md

 ---
-layout: index
+layout: default
 title: No advertisement at all
 description: Guest posts, backlinks, or any other form of advertisement is strictly prohibited on my site, but I am open to other forms of collaboration.
 type: default
 sections:
   - type: hero
-    title: Any kind of advertisement is unacceptable.
+    title: Any kind of advertisement is unacceptable
-    desc: >-
-      However, other forms of collaboration are more than welcome
+    text: However, other forms of collaboration are more than welcome.
 sections2:
   - type: banner
     banner: consultation
+    sticky: true
 ---

 ## What is off the table?